The Island Sun

 The Island Sun is a weekly newspaper in the British Virgin Islands.
 Founded on 23 June 1962, it is the oldest continuously published newspaper in the British Overseas Territory.

 The Sun is published weekly by Sun Enterprises (B.V.I.)
 Limited, owned by businessman and historian Vernon W. Pickering.

 History

 Early years

 The Island Sun was founded in 1962 by Carlos and Esme Downing.
 Carlos Downing became the editor.

 On June 23, 1962, the inaugural issue of The Island Sun was published.
 Having little public funding and no private financial backing, the paper struggled.
 However, there was significant support from readers, well-wishers and the British Virgin Islands government.

 Contributing writers and columnists included Sir Alan Cobham, Dr. Norwell Harrigan, Dr. Pearl Varlack, Godfrey deCastro, Dr. Pierre Encontre, McW.
 Todman, QC, Sir.
 Ronald Sanders, Dr. Quincy Lettsome, Dr. Giorgio Migliavacca and Clarence Christian.

-During the 1966 Royal Visit, Her Majesty Queen Elizabeth II asked Carlos Downing why he had ventured into publishing the newspaper.
+During the 1966 Royal Visit, Queen Elizabeth II asked Carlos Downing why he had ventured into publishing the newspaper.
 His answer was that "The Island Sun was not started in the sense of a business undertaking per se...(but) as a community venture and with confidence in the future of the Virgin Islands."